Man bludgeons three of wife’s family to death

-A 40-year-old man allegedly bludgeoned to death his father-in-law and two other members of his wife’s family while they were asleep on the terrace of their north-east Delhi home on Tuesday morning.
+A 40-year-old man allegedly bludgeoned to death his father-in-law and two other members of his wife’s family while they were asleep on the terrace of their north-east Delhi home on Tuesday.

 Accused Rajesh then reportedly climbed to the terrace of the adjacent building and jumped from the first floor.
 He is undergoing treatment.

+The couple and their two children live in Alwar, Rajasthan, and had arrived at Nand Nagri three days ago, said a neighbour.

 The deceased have been identified as Rakhi’s father Ram Kishan (60), her sister’s husband Kiran Pal (30) and her brother Raju (26).
-The injured have been identified as Tarun (28), who is married to her youngest sister, and Karan (15), her brother Ravi’s son.
+The injured were Tarun (28), who is married to Rakhi’s youngest sister, and Karan (15), her brother Ravi’s son.

-Deputy Commissioner of Police (north east) A.K.
-Singla said it is suspected the victims were made to sniff something that left them unconscious, providing Rajesh an opportunity to carry out the murders without resistance.
-The police is awaiting forensic and medical reports to ascertain the same.
+Deputy Commissioner of Police (north-east) A.K.
+Singla said it is suspected that the victims were made to sniff something that left them unconscious, providing Rajesh an opportunity to carry out the murders without resistance.
+The police is awaiting forensic and medical reports.

 The accused and the victims had gone to sleep on the terrace on Monday night.
 Around 1.30 a.m., Rajesh allegedly took a heavy wooden plank and smashed their heads.
 He tried to escape from the spot after the attack.